sydneyshavalier/undergrad-md-codes/README.md

 densityprofile.f: This code plots the densities of both carbon and lithium atoms in lithium carbonate as a function of z.
 I used histogram binning over a previously recorded molecular trajectory and plotted the results using xmgrace.

 orientation.f: This code tracks the orientations of carbonate molecules in a simulation, and it does so by analyzing the angular orientation of the carbonate plane relative to the Cartesian axes (x, y, z) as a function of z-position in the simulation box.
 The resulting data is stored in a histogram which displays the orientation versus z when plotted in xmgrace.

+dipole.f: This code does calculates the dipole moment of a NaCl system — specifically, it computes the instantaneous total dipole moment vector at each time step from a molecular dynamics trajectory.